EMDK/docs/edge/source/api/securenfc/SecureNfcManager.md

 **Parameters:**

-tag - - Contactless tag already detected by device.
+`tag` - - Contactless tag already detected by device.
 We get this
             through the EXTRA_TAG information from the intent.

 **Returns:**

-com.symbol.emdk.securenfc.SecureNfcManager.TagTechType
+com.symbol.emdk.securenfc.SecureNfcManager.TagTechType - TagTechType

 **Throws:**